Last Updated on November 21, 2024 by Dave Schoenbeck

 This is especially true of emotionally charged conflict situations.
 It’s easy to be distracted by our feelings about the people involved, the ideas being challenged, and other personally related facets.

 Think about conflict avoidance in financial terms.
-Delays (avoiding the conflict) cost you money, and quick actions that stem from festering problems (dealing with conflict without full consideration of both sides) will turn into profit drains in the future.
+Delays (avoiding the conflict) cost money, and quick actions that stem from festering problems (dealing with conflict without full consideration of both sides) will eventually drain your profits.

 Mastering the Art of Dealing with Conflict